bm2yogi/flaco/_posts/2025-09-11-gracefaithworks.md

 > have eternal life. - John 3:16 NIV

 Here we see that our salvation comes to us as a result of God's grace and not works.
 We receive our salvation through faith, but it is only because God's grace makes it possible.
-Without God's grace would our faith have any effect?
+Without God's grace would our faith have any effect in securing our salvation?

 ### Grace is Invalidated by Works
 > 5 So too, at the present time there is a remnant chosen by grace.
 6 And if by grace, then it cannot be based on